caiocollete/offbanking_v1/README.md

 # 🛠 Functions

 `1 - Login` -> Login with your registry password and your number account thats is generated system.
-After this has a two options thats is Transfer money and Deposit money.
+After this has a two options thats is Transfer money and Deposit money. </br>
-`2 - Cadastro` -> Register your password and will generate number account for new user.
+`2 - Cadastro` -> Register your password and will generate number account for new user.</br>
-`3 - Gerente` -> This function is admin option, thats verify all accounts and your respective password, verify all balance and zeroes all accounts.
+`3 - Gerente` -> This function is admin option, thats verify all accounts and your respective password, verify all balance and zeroes all accounts.</br>

 If you want login in admin option, the username is `admin` and password is `adminadmin`.